 AXA acknowledges its responsibility to respect human rights in its operations and conducts its business in compliance with applicable employment regulations in the jurisdictions in which it operates.
 The Guide sets out protections for AXA’s employees and their rights, in particular, it emphasises that:

-In addition, AXA promotes diversity and inclusion by prohibiting any form of discrimination between current, past or prospective staff on the basis of age, race, nationality, ethnic origin, gender, sexual orientation, religion, marital status or disability through its Diversity and Equal Opportunities Policy.
+In addition, AXA promotes diversity and inclusion by prohibiting any form of discrimination between current, past or prospective staff on diversity dimensions including age, disability, gender identity, ethnicity or race, sexual orientation, marital status or religion through its Diversity and Equal Opportunities Policy.
 Within AXA UK, there is a Diversity and Inclusion Board, headed by the Diversity and Inclusion Executive Sponsor and Leader.
-The Diversity and Inclusion Board is in charge of documenting the Companies’ diversity and inclusion plans.
-Such plans are to be submitted to Group Human Resources annually with an assessment of the accomplishments, issues and needs arising.
+The Diversity and Inclusion Board provides leadership to AXA UK’s approach and progress on diversity and inclusion and provides regular updates to stakeholders including the UK&I Board and Management Committee

 The Companies ensure that they work with suppliers that meet the AXA standards with respect to ethics and corporate responsibility through a clearly documented process for supplier selection and contracting.